oiraqi/xcommerce-standalone-c/milestone3/README.md

-# Milestone 3 (Top-down Approach / C Functions / Multi-file Programming / Partial Code Compiling) -- Problem Statement
+# Milestone 3: Top-down Approach / C Functions / Multi-file Programming / Partial Code Compiling
+## Problem Statement
 Now, we would like to handle *n* customers (calls), one after the other.
 And just like 1.5, each customer may order one or more products from the thtree-product catalog, again and again, until s/he's done.
 Then the operator, moves to the next customer.
 Before receiving any call, the operator must first initialize the stock by setting the price and quantity of each product.
 - Design the high-level algorithm
 - Design lower-level algorithms